Four-year undergraduate curricula leading to the degree of bachelor

 of applied sciences in engineering is not a professional

 engineering curriculum and is not subject to ABET accreditation.

 Numerous areas of concentration are available within these

 communications, computer engineering, electronics, engineering physics,

-dual-degree program is offered by the School of Engineering in
+dual-degree programs are offered by the School of Engineering in

 cooperation with the School of Arts and Sciences.
 This program leads to a